Bubble Watch: Are mid-majors going to get hosed?

 Work to do

 Ohio State beating Iowa so easily at home was more significant than winning at home might ordinarily be for a projected No. 10 seed.
-Yes, the Buckeyes were occupying that relatively safe position in mock brackets before tip-off, but the struggles of Chris Holtmann's group on offense over the previous few games gave the indication of a team that could, conceivably, falter.
+Yes, the Buckeyes were occupying that relatively safe position in mock brackets before tipoff, but the struggles of Chris Holtmann's group on offense over the previous few games gave the indication of a team that could, conceivably, falter.
 Instead, Justin Ahrens went nuts (29 points) and OSU beat the Hawkeyes by 20.
 Of course, Ohio State still has three challenging games yet to play (on the road against Purdue and Northwestern and at home against Wisconsin), but the worst-case scenario going into the Big Ten tournament is now 18-13 overall and 8-10 in-conference.
 With those 18 wins, including the one at Cincinnati, that should get the job done even in the worst case.
 (Updated: Feb.
 26)

-Minnesota was a member in good standing of Lunardi's "last four in" club when the Golden Gophers went and lost 68-64 at Rutgers.
-We've seen worse defeats from "work to do" members (ask Arizona State about its home game against Washington State sometime); but, no, suffering a Quad 2 defeat at the end of February when you have no margin for error is not the best look.
-The setback drops Richard Pitino's team to 17-11 overall and 7-10 in the Big Ten.
-Yes, the profile-defining win at Wisconsin is still there, but it is now sagging a bit under the weight of six losses just this month.
-The good news?
-Pitino's guys likely can still play their way into the tournament.
-They close with road dates at Northwestern and Maryland and a home game against Purdue.
+Now Minnesota's season truly begins.
+At 18-11 and 8-10 in the Big Ten, the Gophers can play their way into the tournament by winning one or, better yet, two Quad 1 games against Purdue in Minneapolis and Maryland in College Park.
+Richard Pitino's team appears to be right on the line between "in" and "out," along with fellow peers in peril Temple, Clemson and Utah State.
+Minnesota made an emphatic statement by winning at Wisconsin in January before fairly staggering through a 2-6 February.
+March now beckons, and the Gophers have what every team says it wants.
+Jordan Murphy and his mates have a chance.
 (Updated: Feb.
-24)
+28)

 Pac-12

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.